 - "The Narrator of such a Hadith is not righteous or whose memory is not strong and healthy and reliable."7

-- "[Maudu] the term applied to a Hadith, the text of which goes against the established norms of the Prophet's sayings...Maudu` ahadith are also recognised by external evidence related to a discrepancy found in the dates or times of a particular inciden."8
+- "[Maudu] the term applied to a Hadith, the text of which goes against the established norms of the Prophet's sayings...Maudu` ahadith are also recognized by external evidence related to a discrepancy found in the dates or times of a particular incident."8

 The Qur'an is considered to be the absolute and infallible word of Allah.
 The Hadith, however, though the words of the inspired prophet Muhammad, are not necessarily infallible.
 The oldest collection to date dates from the 9th century.

 The Hadith fall into two categories, "Hadith Qudsi (sacred Hadith) in which God Himself is speaking in, as it were, a complementary revelation through the Prophet, and hadith sharif (noble Hadith), the Prophet's own acts and utterances."9

 The most famous and universally accepted among the six collections of Hadith are those of Sahih Al-Bukhari (d.
 870) - which are used in the Interesting Quotes from the Hadith section - and Abu al-Hajjaj (d.
 875), which is usually called "Muslim."
 The Hadith can be found online at quranexplorer.com/Hadith/English/Index.html.